FellowshipOfTheGame/comic-sans/README.md

 # TO DO:

+- [ ] Add UI instructios to main menu.
+- [ ] Update instructions screen.
 - [ ] Make the game possible to be played with touch.
-- [ ] Clean up code for possible final commit.
+- [ ] Clean up code and Unity project for possible final commit.

 # TEST: